Blue tomato: Biotechnology

-The conventionally-bred varieties are similar to the "blue" tomatoes that have also been developed at the John Innes Centre in the UK using genetic modification (GM), incorporating genes from snapdragons to increase the anthocyanin levels in the flesh of the tomatoes.
+Purple tomatoes have been developed at the John Innes Centre in the UK using genetic modification (GM), incorporating genes from snapdragons to increase the anthocyanin levels in the flesh of the tomatoes.
 While both the conventionally-bred and the engineered varieties exhibit altered expression of the same transcription factor of the MYB gene class which controls the anthocyanin biosynthesis, the engineered variety additionally produces the pigments in the flesh of the fruit rather than just the skin.
 This results in almost 100-fold higher concentration of anthocyanins in the engineered fruits compared to the conventional varieties.
-The inventors of the GM blue tomato, Jonathan D. G. Jones and Cathie Martin of the John Innes Centre, founded a company called Norfolk Plant Sciences to commercialize the blue tomato.
-They partnered with a greenhouse farm in Canada to grow blue tomatoes from which to create new commercial products.
-The Norfolk Plant Sciences Purple Tomato received USDA approval for distribution in the United States in September of 2022.
+The inventors of the GM purple tomato, Jonathan D. G. Jones and Cathie Martin of the John Innes Centre, founded a company called Norfolk Plant Sciences to commercialize the purple tomato.
+In 2014, it was announced that they had partnered with a greenhouse farm in Canada to grow purple tomatoes from which to create new commercial products, but no further announcements were made.
+In September 2022, the Norfolk Plant Sciences Purple Tomato received USDA approval for distribution in the United States.